codecademy-engineering/intermediate-go-training-2023/2_Using_Gin/examples.md

 # Gin

-One of the most popular web frameworks for golang.
-We use it often in repos at Codecademy (it even ships with the service cookie-cutter for golang).
+Gin is one of the most popular web frameworks for golang.

+We use it often in repos at Codecademy (it even ships with the [go service cookie-cutter template](https://github.com/codecademy-engineering/cookiecutter-service-go)).

 Creating a Gin router: